lucaminudel/crisp-dna/_docs/index.md

 -   [Happiness index](happiness-index.html) - how do we know if we are succeeding?
 -   [Ownership model](ownership-model.html) - how do people become owners, and what ownership actually means?
--   [Economic model](economic-model.html) - how does money flow through the system?
 -   [How we make decisions](decisions.html) - how do decisions get made when there is no manager?
 -   [Recruiting](recruiting.html) - how do new people get in?
 -   [Communication](communication.html) - how do we collaborate, sync, and improve?